AY2526S1-CS2113-T10-1/tp/docs/DeveloperGuide.md

 file.
 4. Alternatively, run the program again and enter `list {category}`.
 Output should be the same as output list seen in `Step 1`.

-### Add Income

-1. Test Case: `add income d/salary a/100`
-Expected: Income is added.
-Details of the income is shown as a message.

-2. Test Case: `add income`
-Expected: Income is not added.
-Error message will be displayed.

-3. Test Case: `add income d/ a/`
-Expected: Income is not added.
-Error message will be displayed.

-4. Test Case: `add income d/salary a/five dollars`
-Expected: Income is not added.
-Error message will be displayed.

-### Delete Income

-Prerequisites: There should be at least 1 income in the list

-1. Test Case: `delete income 1`
-Expected: Income is deleted.
-Details of deleted income is shown as a message.

-2. Test Case: `delete income 0`
-Expected: Income is not deleted.
-Error message will be displayed.

-3. Test Case: `delete income`
-Expected: Income is not deleted.
-Error message will be displayed.

-### Edit Income
-Prerequisites: There should be at least 1 income in the list

-1. Test Case: `edit income 1 d/hustle a/50`
-Expected: Income is edited.
-Details of the edited income is shown as a message.

-2. Test Case: `edit income  d/ a/`
-Expected: Income is edited.
-Details of the edited income is shown as a message.